Miracles of St. Francis Xavier (Rubens): Interpretation

-Hindu Idol
+Hindu idol

 The figure that wears a crown is interpreted as a Hindu idol.
 Rubens drew this figure based on the information he received from sculptures and travel accounts about Indian culture.
 Another way Rubens received information about Indian culture was through goods from India that were traded in Antwerp.
 Specifically, the idol was based on the Western interpretation of Indian gods.
 In the Western interpretation, Hindu idols were shown as demonic figures.
 The figure has an open mouth on its body because this concept in Western art represented the devil.
 The figure's position and St. Francis Xavier's gesture show that St. Francis Xavier is directing the heavenly vision that is attacking the figure.
 This interpretation follows St. Francis Xavier's time in India in which he persuaded people to follow the Church and get rid of any depictions of their previous religion.

-Plague Victim
+Plague victim

 Researchers are not sure how Rubens received information about the bubonic plague, a deadly disease, because he never had the disease.
 There is a possibility that Rubens received information about the disease through plague treatises.
 Another possibility is that Rubens was inspired by an art piece created by Jacopo Tintoretto, called St. Roch Healing Plague Victims.
 The art piece has figures that have postures similar to the male figure in this painting.
 It is theorized that the male figure in the lower left corner of the altarpiece is to have been a victim of the plague.
 It is suggested that the male figure's posture has been referenced from other paintings that depict the plague.
 Among these plague paintings include St. Francis of Paola, another painting created by Rubens.
 Researchers have theorized that the plague is symbolized by the figure's exposed underarm.

-Chinese Figure
+Chinese figure

-There is a figure wearing a Korean attire in the center of the painting.
-This figure resembles the subject of one Rubens's drawings, Man in Korean Costume.
+There is a figure wearing attire that might be Korean or Chinese in the center of the painting.
+This figure resembles the subject of one Rubens's drawings, traditionally known as Man in Korean Costume.
 Rubens used foreign attire in his paintings to add dramatic effects.
 The figure was originally going to wear Turkish attire, but the Jesuits wanted a variety of clothing to represent their activity in Asia.
 They did not have a direct relationship with Korea during the seventeenth century, but they learned about the country through their activities in China.
 The Jesuits displayed their victories and activities outside the country by displaying foreign attire in art pieces.
-The Korean attire in this painting symbolizes the belief that Catholicism was superior while demoting paganism to a primitive status.
-Recent research has demonstrated that the man is actually a Chinese Catholic from the Ming period.
+The East Asian attire in this painting symbolizes the belief that Catholicism was superior while demoting paganism to a primitive status.
+Recent research has demonstrated that the man is actually a Chinese Protestant from the Ming period named Yppong.
 The confusion was made because of the similarities in clothing.